 Registration not yet available

-This webinar will help participants understand the difference between signal timing theory and developing signal timing plans in an office environment, and the differences and realities of dealing with real-world field conditions.
-Identifying and correcting issues identified in the field will be presented and discussed.
+This training will help participants understand how to implement signal system timings when the budget is tight.
+Participants will learn the difference between signal timing theory and developing signal timing plans in an office environment vs. field signal retiming methodology.
+Woody will discuss how to retime signals using your eyes, stopwatch, and common sense.
+The discussion will include the realities of dealing with real-world field conditions and how to identify and correct issues in the field.

-Woody Hood, TSOS, TOPS, IMSA II, Mead & Hunt Traffic Signal Specialist, has 39 years of experience in the transportation industry, approximately 27 of which has been in the area of traffic signal timing and operations.
+Woody, Mead & Hunt Traffic Signal Specialist, has 39 years of experience in the transportation industry, approximately 27 of which have been in the area of traffic signal timing and operations.
 Woody has developed timing plans for over 3500 traffic signals in multiple jurisdictions in the Mid-Atlantic Region.
 In addition, Woody has conducted training session for ITE, the University of MD CATS Center, and multiple local jurisdictions.
 He was also a peer reviewer on NCHRP 812 Signal Timing Manual and various other NCHRP reports.

 If you cancel your registration more than 72 hours before a class, your registration fee will be refunded, less a $35 processing fee.
 If you do not cancel before the 72 hour deadline your registration fee will not be refunded.
 You may send a substitute in your place, provided that you inform us of the substitute’s name no later than 24 hours before the training.
 No-shows will not have their registration fee refunded.

-If you have questions regarding workshop registration please email Shae Robinson or call 864-656-4183.
+If you have questions regarding workshop registration please email Customer Service or call 864-656-4183.